 One downside of living in Organ, however, is that residents on average have to contend with a long commute, spending on average 33.75 minutes every day commuting to work.

-Organ is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Organ does not have a public transit system used by locals to get to and from work.

 The per capita income in Organ in 2022 was $107,934, which is wealthy relative to New Mexico and the nation.
 This equates to an annual income of $431,736 for a family of four.